pharmacometric/pharmacometric-shiny-template-model/README.md

 ### !IMPORTANT

 For model runs, the below code is being run in terminal.
-You can modify it in "includes/body/gofplot/server.R" with your preferred format for your PsN or NONMEM installation.
+You can modify it in "includes/body/gofplot/server.R" line 182 with your preferred format for your PsN or NONMEM installation.

 ```
-psn73 execute FILENAME.mod
+psn74 execute FILENAME.mod

 ```